konflux-ci/release-service-catalog/pipelines/rh-push-to-registry-redhat-io/README.md

 | verify_ec_task_bundle | The location of the bundle containing the verify-enterprise-contract task | No | - |

+## Changes since 1.4.0
+* The parameter `pushSourceContainer` in the `push-snapshot` task was not added correctly in the previous version, the new version fixes the issue.

 ## Changes since 1.3.0
 * add parameter `pushSourceContainer` to `push-snapshot`, this will enable push of the source container image and fail the pipeline if the